 Prior to inclusion on a degree list, copies of each accepted thesis shall be delivered to the headquarters of the department or program in which the candidate is registered.
-The academic department delivers the required number of copies no later than one month following the degree date to the MIT Libraries, which preserves and makes available the original andcopies of the thesis.
-The Institute is committed to the preservation of the student’s thesis because it is both a requirement for the MIT degree and a record of original research that contains information of continuing value.
+The academic department delivers the required number of copies no later than one month following the degree date to the MIT Libraries, which preserves and makes available the original and copies of the thesis.
+The Institute is committed to the preservation of each student’s thesis because it is both a requirement for the MIT degree and a record of original research that contains information of continuing value.
 Guidance on the physical preparation of theses is described in the Specifications for Thesis Preparation, a manual published annually by the Director of Libraries as prescribed by the Committee on Graduate Programs for graduate theses.
 The manual specifies the number of copies to be submitted and explains the policies concerning copyright, temporary restrictions, and substitution of pages.

 Master’s and doctoral theses may also be submitted electronically, but the electronic version is not considered to be the official copy.
 Thus, a printed copy of the thesis must also be submitted.
-The process for electronic thesis submission is available on the website for the MIT Libraries.
+The process for electronic thesis submission is described on the website for the MIT Libraries.

-Abstracts of all doctoral theses (PhD and ScD) will be submitted to University Microfilms Inc. (UMI) for inclusion in their publication Dissertation Abstracts International.
-A thesis processing fee is charged.
-Each doctoral candidate must complete the UMI form included in theSpecifications for Thesis Preparation and submit it with the archival copy of his or her thesis with an extra copy of the title page and abstract stapled to the form.
+Abstracts of all doctoral theses (PhD and ScD) will be submitted to ProQuest/UMI for inclusion in their publication ProQuest Dissertations & Theses.
+Each doctoral candidate must complete the UMI form included in the Specifications for Thesis Preparation and submit it, along with an extra copy of the thesis title page and abstract, with the archival copy of his or her thesis